Lectionary 290: Description

 It contains also several lessons from the Epistles on the leaves 190–193.
 The leaves of the codex are in disorder.

 The text is written in Greek minuscule letters, in one column per page, 23 lines per page.
 The manuscript contains weekday Gospel lessons for Church reading from Easter to Pentecost and Saturday/Sunday Gospel lessons for the other weeks.

 History

 Scrivener and Gregory dated the manuscript to the 14th or 15th century.
 It has been assigned by the Institute for New Testament Textual Research to the 14th century.

-It was bought in 1858 for the library.
+It was bought in 1858 for the Biblioteca Ambrosiana.

 The manuscript was added to the list of New Testament manuscripts by Scrivener (number 169e) and Gregory (number 290e).
 Gregory saw the manuscript in 1886.

 The manuscript is not cited in the critical editions of the Greek New Testament (UBS3).

 The codex is housed at the Biblioteca Ambrosiana (A. 150 sup.) in Milan.